prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 - Struct sizes: `SIZE(data.activeTargets)`, `SIZE(data.result)`
 - Use CTEs and aggregations on response-level data rather than individual metric arrays

-For accessing individual metric labels and values within Prometheus results, consider using the `struct:get` function in Datalog rules after binding the data.
+For accessing individual metric labels and values within Prometheus results, consider using the `struct:get` function in Vadalog rules after binding the data.

 ---